Online Misinformation: Fighting the Infodemic (7-9)

 - Political enemies.
 The USA and the European Union claim that they have detected a coordinated effort by the Russian government to spread misinformation about COVID-19, elections, and other issues.
 Sometimes local or national politicians spread misinformation to try and get an advantage over their opponents.

 - Scammers.
 Whether they are selling a “miracle cure” or secret insider information, a lot of people are trying to convince us that they are more trustworthy than official sources or experts.
 In the end, they might be trying to sell you membership, a product, or a conspiracy theory tied to a different issue (such as anti-vaccine ideas).

 - Follow the CRAAP test you learned in the Critical Thinking & Evaluating Information section.

-- Don’t share COVID-19 information on social media without checking the source.
+- Don’t share information online or on social media without checking the source.

 What about Kids Boost Immunity as a trustworthy source of information?